 Optimization problems occur frequently in more sophisticated reasoning problems.
-TweetyProject provides bridges to several third-party optimization solvers and distinguishes currently between two important categories of optimization solvers: solvers for linear optimization problems and solver for general optimization problems.
-It is required that at least one solver for linear problems and one solver for general problems are explicitly configured as default solvers.
+TweetyProject provides bridges to several third-party optimization solvers and distinguishes between several categories of optimization solvers such as solvers for linear optimization problems, solvers for non-linear optimization problems, and solvers for combinatorial optimization problems.

 For linear optimization problems, TweetyProject has built-in support for the Apache Commons Simplex solver which is also set as the default solver for linear problems (if there is also no solver for general problems configured).
 However, whenever you perform a reasoning task that involves a linear optimization solver, a warning message is printed out that no linear solver is configured and ApacheCommonsSimplex is used as a default.
 If you do not care about performance issues and only want to get rid of the warning message, you should configure ApacheCommonsSimplex as your default solver for linear problems explicitly.
 To do that, simply add the following lines somewhere before you invoke your reasoning task for the first time:

 However, depending on your reasoning tasks it is recommend that you either configure ApacheCommonsSimplex further or set another linear solver as your default solver.
 TweetyProject also supports the integration of e.g. LpSolve.
 If you have LpSolve installed in your system and the binary lp_solve is accessible in your PATH, you can set it as your default solver for linear problems via: